Integrating into Webhooks

 }'

-Finix supports sending OAuth 2.0 Bearer Tokens RFC 6750.
-These are opaque strings that is up to the server to interpret.
-When you set authentication.type to BEARER, each webhook event is sent with a Authorization header formatted as Authorization: Bearer <your-token>.
+Finix supports sending [OAuth 2.0 Bearer Tokens RFC 6750](https://www.rfc-editor.org/rfc/rfc6750).
+These are opaque strings that it is up to your server to interpret.
+When you set `authentication.type` to `BEARER`, each webhook event is sent with an `Authorization` header formatted as `Authorization: Bearer <your-token>`.

 curl "https://finix.sandbox-payments-api.com/webhooks" \